zupo/awesome-lanzarote/README.md

 # Lanzarote TL;DR:

 [Lanzarote](https://turismolanzarote.com/en/) is the third most populous Canary Island, after Tenerife and Gran Canaria.

 Decades ago its target was low-cost all-inclusive mass tourism, but the island went through quite a bit of gentrification in recent years, due to its stunning UNESCO-protected natural gifts and vast cultural heritage of its famous sculptor/architect [Cesar Manrique](https://www.google.com/search?q=cesar+manrique&source=lnms&tbm=isch).

-It's not the best if you are on a budget (go to Fuerteventura) or if parties are your main focus (go to Tenerife or Gran Canaria).
+It's not the best choice if you are on a budget (go to Fuerteventura) or if parties are your main focus (go to Tenerife or Gran Canaria).
 Lanzarote is perfect for couples that value a healthy lifestyle and want to spend time outdoors.
 Especially if you have small kids: it's incredibly safe, clean & convenient.

 # Work